vmware-archive/pcf-pipelines/upgrade-ops-manager/vsphere/README.md

 ### Pipeline fails and govc returns multiple results

 If you see this type of error, it is likely that you are using a space in the Ops Manager vm name.
 To resolve this issue, make sure your datacenter, cluster name, resource pool, and VM name does not contain a space.

+### Ops Manager IP address swapping
+The vSphere upgrade-ops-mgr pipelines currently do not detach the IP adddress from the old Ops Manager instance, once the new Ops Manager is added.
+This will be fixed soon.
+Similarly, on other IaaSes, the private IP address is not necessarily kept and re-used on the new Ops Manager instance.